cjmayo/ntp/doc/source/ntptrace.rst

 ``ntptrace`` is a ``perl`` script that uses the ``ntpq`` utility program to follow the chain of NTP servers from a given host back to the primary time source.
-For ``ntptrace`` to work properly, each of these servers must implement the NTP Control and Monitoring Protocol specified in RFC 1305 and enable NTP Mode 6 packets.
+For ``ntptrace`` to work properly, each of these servers must implement the NTP Control and Monitoring Protocol specified in :rfc:`1305` and enable NTP Mode 6 packets.

 If given no arguments, ``ntptrace`` starts with ``localhost``.
 Here is an example of the output from ``ntptrace``: